covertlabsaus/colab-mcp/docs/how-it-works.md

 ## Data Flow Example

-Let's say you ask Claude Desktop:
+Let's say you ask Claude Code:

 > "What was I working on in my last Cursor session?"